holistic-ai/holisticai/docs/source/reference/metrics/index.rst

 The following subpackages are public.

-- ``holisticai.metrics.bias``: Functions and classes for bias metrics.
+- ``holisticai.bias.metrics``: Functions and classes for bias metrics.
 - ``holisticai.metrics.explainability``: Functions and classes for explainability metrics.
 - ``holisticai.metrics.robustness``: Functions and classes for robustness metrics.
 - ``holisticai.metrics.security``: Functions and classes for security metrics.